-The master's degree requires 30 credit hours.
+The master's degree requires the successful completion of 30 credit hours.
 Master's students may not change majors without prior approval from their academic advisor.
 While multiple concentrations are permitted within a master's program, master's students are not permitted to seek double majors or enroll in multiple academic programs concurrently within the CCE.
-Full-time oncampus and online students may be able to complete the M.S. degree in 12 months.
+Full-time on-campus and online students may be able to complete the M.S. degree in 12 months.
 Part-time on-campus and online students may complete the degree in 16-24 months.
-Oncampus programs are offered in the evening- each class meets one night a week.
-There are three master's terms each academic year: Fall (16 weeks), Winter (17 weeks) and Summer (12 weeks).
+On-campus programs are offered in the evening-each class meets one night a week.
+There are three master's terms each academic year: Fall (two 8-week sessions), Winter (two 8-week sessions) and Summer (one 8-week session).
 On-campus students are permitted to take online courses, and online students are permitted to take on-campus courses.
 Each student must have an active broadband account with an Internet Service Provider (ISP) and must have his or her own personal computer.

 Admitted students are able to take courses in either format (online and/or on-campus).
 Students participate in online classes from anywhere in the world where Internet access is available.
-On-campus classes are held on the main campus in Fort Lauderdale, for 16 weeks in the fall term, 17 weeks in the winter term and 12 weeks in the summer term.
+On-campus classes are held on the main campus in Fort Lauderdale, for - two 8-week sessions in the fall term, two 8-week sessions in the winter term and - one 8-week session in the summer term.
 Most degree programs include an optional six-credit thesis (the six credits for thesis are in lieu of course credit hours).